openbroadcaster/openbroadcaster.github.io/basics.md

 Use Remote mode for testing.
 Save.

 Dashboard will take you back to Status page.
-Observe green connection messages, orange while downloading media and a now playing message.
+Observe Green connection messages, Magenta connecting to NAAD Alerts feed, Red when playing an alert, Gold for warnings and Orange while downloading media and a now playing message of current media item.

 You will be able to hear audio coming out of Pulse Audio (used as default)